 20. End session: The WebRTC Application informs the WebRTC framework that the RTC session has ended.
 It is also sent to the WebRTC Signalling Function to terminate the session.

 21. Session ending event: The WebRTC framework informs the Media Session Handler about the end of the RTC session.

 22. Final reporting: The Media Session Handler performs any final reporting to the 5G-RTC AF.

-]